Masoor Centre For Healthcare (Ivory Coast)

 THE NEW HOSPITAL

-Ground works started in late 2018 for the Ivory Coast Hospital and the levelling work and perimeter wall should be completed by the end of 2019.
+Ground works started in late 2018 for the Masoor Centre For Healthcare (Ivory Coast) and the levelling work and perimeter wall should be completed by the end of 2019.
 The main construction effort is planned for the middle of 2020, and so we need funds to build the facility and to purchase the equipment and furniture.

 There are opportunities for families to donate a brick in our donor wall, and for businesses or family groups to also co-brand specific rooms and facilities within the hospital.

-Our longer term plan is for the hospital to become a teaching hospital, and to leave a lasting legacy of more trained clinicians to serve in Ivory Coast.
+Our longer term plan is for the hospital to become a teaching hospital, and to leave a lasting legacy of more trained clinicians to serve in Masoor Centre For Healthcare (Ivory Coast).

 JUST AS BEFORE